fankersmit/BlueTrain/README.md

 # Container
-A container holds the ***Cargo*** to be processed inthe containers on its ***Routingslip***.
+A container holds the ***Cargo*** to be processed in the containers on its ***Routingslip***.
-Cargo is always readable in a human form like a docker docker defnition file.
+Cargo is always readable in a human form like a docker defnition file.
 A container wihthout a routing slip doesn't know where to go.
 A container contaiener has no knowledge of the terminal it is in.
 ## Sending a container

 A ***Terminal*** can ***Send*** and ***Receive*** any ***Container***.
 A Terminal can only receive a contiainer when **Open**.
-A ***failing*** Send means the container stays in the **HoldingYard**.
+A ***failing*** Send means the container stays in the **HoldingYard** of the terminal from which the container is sent.
 You can only Send to a specfic terminal as determinend from the ***Routingslip***.

 # TripTracker
 Every container has a  ***TripTracker*** attached.
 This is a device which registers the terminals visteid, or the completed trips.
-It also determins the next  trip.
-If a  journey on the routingslip *ordered* it picks the next  one from the routingslip.
-Ifthe the next terminal is not availle for receiving, itmakes the container wait until it is.
-It then asks the currentterminla to forward the  container to the next terminal.
-If a trip is *not ordered* the Triptracker just  termines the next available  Receiving terminal and  asks the current terminal to forward the  container to this  terminal.
+It also determines the next  trip.
+If a  journey on the routingslip is *ordered* it picks the next  one from the routingslip.
+If the the next terminal is not available for receiving, it makes the container wait until it is.
+It then asks the current terminal to forward the container to the next terminal.
+If a trip is *not ordered* the Triptracker just determines the next available  Receiving terminal and  asks the current terminal to forward the container to this terminal.

 # RoutingSip
-A ***Routingslip*** describes all the terminals a contaitner has to visit.
+A ***Routingslip*** describes all the terminals a container has to visit.
-A ***Trip*** is the moving from a container from one terminla to the next.
+A ***Trip*** is the moving from a container from one terminal to the next.
 A ***Journey*** is a ***possibly ordered*** **list of trips**.

 # Trip